tim-hardcastle/Pipefish/docs/the-charm-hub.md

 #### `hub peek on`

 Shows the intermediate representations of code typed into the REPL.
-More use to me than you
+More use to me than to you.

 #### `hub peek off`